Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Estimation and the AoI

 \subsection{System Model}

-Consider a status update system composed of the source, destination, the source-to-destination channel, and the destination-to-source channel, as illustrated in Fig. \ref{model}.
-The source process $O_t$ is sampled and delivered to the destination via the forward channel, which is unreliable with an i.i.d. random delay.
-Upon the delivery, the destination then sends feedback about whether the transmission is successful (ACK) or unsuccessful (NACK).
-The feedback is sent via the backward channel that is reliable with an i.i.d. random delay.
-The forward channel suffers from i.i.d. transmission failures, and $\alpha$ is the probability of failure.
+Consider a status update system that is composed of a source, a destination, a source-to-destination channel, and a destination-to-source channel, as is illustrated in Fig. \ref{model}.
+The source process $O_t$ is sampled and delivered to the destination via the forward channel.
+The forward channel suffers from i.i.d. transmission failures, where $\alpha\in[0,1)$ is the probability of failure.
+Upon each delivery, the destination then sends an $1$-bit feedback message denoting whether the transmission is successful (ACK) or unsuccessful (NACK).
+The feedback is sent via the feedback channel that is reliable with an i.i.d. random delay.

+To clarify the system model, we set $i\in \{1,2,\ldots\}$ as the label of a successful delivery in chronological order.
+Let us denote the $i$th \emph{epoch} to be the time period between the $(i-1)$th and the $i$th successful deliveries.
+We denote $M_i$ as the total number of samples attempted during the $i$th epoch.
+Then, the $M_i$'s are i.i.d. and has a geometric distribution with parameter $1-\alpha$.
+We use $j$ to describe the indices of samples at the $i$th epoch, where we have $1\leq j \leq M_i$.
+The case $j=1$ implies that the previous sample is successfully transmitted to the destimation.
+Upon delivery, the destination immediately sends the feedback to the sampler and arrives at time $A_{i,j}$ via the backward channel with an i.i.d. delay $X_{i,j}$, which satisfies $\mathbb{E} [X_{i,j}]<\infty$.
+Then, the $j$th sample in the $i$th epoch is generated at $S_{i,j}$ and is delivered at $D_{i,j}$ through the forward channel with an i.i.d. delay $Y_{i,j}$, which satisfies $\mathbb{E} [Y_{i,j}]<\infty$.